Svantevith/integrated-phishing-detection-for-IMAP-servers/README.md

 ## Usage
 1. Run ./scripts/main.py
 2. If MAIL_BOXES or SPAM_BOX are empty, user is prompted to select mailbox(es) from the console.

+## Room for Improvement
+To accomplish this project, two datasets in the .mbox format were for training.
+* The first one was a phishing email corpus, where every email is a reported and verified phishing attempt: https://www.kaggle.com/datasets/oakent/phishing-emails-mbox
+* The second dataset was an email corpus containing legitimate messages from the Enron company.
+I took the advantage of already converted Enron mbox dataset from @degoocampoh: https://github.com/diegoocampoh/MachineLearningPhishing/blob/master/code/resources/emails-enron.mbox
+For further improvement of the algorithms, more datasets from the online archive https://monkey.org/~jose/phishing/ can be used to train for a greater extent.
+Furthermore, additional production-environment data should be fed to the algorithms, in order to make this project highly applicable and accurate in real life.

 ## Contact
 Created by [@Svantevith] - feel free to contact me!